-The fight against food loss and waste (FLW) calls for a systems approach to change combines policy and practice.
+The fight against food loss and waste (FLW) calls for a systems approach to change that combines policy and practice.

 The strategy uses the waste hierarchy and circular economy principles to prioritize action throughout the value chain.
 Attention is paid to points of production, processing and distribution, where food loss and waste is highest, taking into consideration the challenges of Canada’s vast geography and sparse population centres.
 The strategy also recognizes the important links between food loss and climate change.